kmayerb/hello-nextflow/README.md

 Note: all processes with the label 'low_mem' will only request 1 CPU and 1GB memory.
 This can be very useful if you need to specify different computational resources for different sets of processes.

-### Advanced Example 2: update your config to make use retry strategies and incremental resource escalation.
+### Example 2: update your config to make use of retry strategies and escalating resource allocation.

 ```
 process.queue = 'cpu-spot-30'